jp-cpe/auto-redeploy-jamf-framework/README.md

 ## What It Does

-- Connects to the Jamf Pro Classic API to retrieve members of a specific computer group.
+- Identifies devices with broken Jamf binary.
 - Sends a `POST /v1/jamf-management-framework/redeploy/{id}` command to each device via the Pro API.
 - Returns a `deviceId` and `commandUuid` to confirm execution.

 ## Prerequisites

-This script assumes you've configured two smart groups and a configuration profile in Jamf Pro:
+This utility assumes you've configured two smart groups and a configuration profile in Jamf Pro:

 ### 1. Configuration Profile
 - Create a configuration profile that includes no payloads or settings.